pr4aveen/tp/docs/DeveloperGuide.md

 ### Clear all tasks

-1. Clearing tasks when all task are shown.
+1. Clearing tasks when all tasks are shown.

     1. Prerequisites: Viewing tasks for any project.
 List all tasks using the `list` command.
 Multiple tasks in the list.

     1. Test case: `clear`<br>
     Expected: All tasks associated with the project being viewed will be deleted.
 Other projects and their tasks should not be deleted.

-1. Clearing projects when only some projects are shown.
+1. Clearing projects when only some tasks are shown.

     1. Prerequisites: Viewing tasks for any project.
 Find some tasks using the `find` command.
 Multiple tasks in the filtered list.